fawez9/hitch/README.md

 SECRET_TOKEN=your_github_personal_access_token
 ```

-> **Note:** A GitHub token is optional but recommended to increase API rate limits from 60 to 5,000 requests per hour.
-[Generate a token here](https://github.com/settings/tokens).
+**Why use a token?** Without one, you're limited to 60 GitHub API requests per hour.
+With a token, you get 5,000 requests per hour.
+[Generate your token here](https://github.com/settings/tokens) (no special permissions needed).

 ### Development